Suri123-dot/Zomato-Analysis-Power-bi-project/README.md

 Restaurant availability and activity are heavily skewed toward urban and metro regions.

-2. Zomato Global Footprints Overview
+2. Zomato Global Footprints Overview:

 Zomato operates across multiple continents but is most active in Asia, especially South Asia.